-The whole of the UK is working from home and so cyber hackers are exploiting vulnerabilities and stealing valuable information during this time of uncertainty and panic.
+As the whole of the UK is now working from home due to the coronavirus pandemic, cyber hackers are exploiting vulnerabilities in companies cybersecurity levels to steal valuable information during this time of uncertainty and panic.

 We asked Elliott some burning questions…

 A great deal of cybercrime is psychological – it’s about understanding people’s likely behaviours and fears at a time like this coronavirus pandemic.
 People may be naively opening unrecognised attachments relating to current news, or not thinking as clearly when it comes to clicking on malicious links.
 A lot of individuals are eager to tap into some good news, which means criminals are capitalising on this messaging and creating a high risk for many.
 This includes emails pretending to be the World Health Organisation (WHO) who suggest they link to a new positive insight article.
 See some examples of the emails being sent by attackers on the BBC News site here.

 We also have a few phishing blogs you can check out here to keep your organisation safe:

 Cybercriminals follow the money.
 If coronavirus causes a dramatic increase in the use of videoconferencing and other collaboration tools due to the rise of people working from home, then we’d expect to see criminals trying to target them.
 In the short to medium term, we’d expect to see existing phishing campaigns asking people to download and execute malicious payloads designed to look like working from home software.
 Similarly, companies quickly adopting consumer-grade video conferencing can make it easy for an attacker to pretend to be a member of staff.
 The cybersecurity industry is going to have to be dynamic and responsive on this front – as we always try to be.
 This is a unique situation that we’ve haven’t experienced before and so people are unsure of the guidelines and what they should and shouldn’t do.
 Perfect for a cybercriminal to exploit.